damnlie/bolt-theme-readonly/README.txt

 This is an adaptation of the readonly theme by html5up.net

+Note: This is for Bolt 3.
+Check out the `bolt-v2` branch for a Bolt 2 compatible version.

 You can add links to your various account by editing the config.yml in the theme directory.

 Below is the original readme file from html5up.net: